Subjects

 attitudes within society

-egvagrancy, drug use
+eg vagrancy, drug use

-the off
+the offen

 Measuring Crime Statistics